Our Expert Tour Guides

 Tolga has taken part in various archaeological surveys and excavations in Turkey and as a certified guide has led various study trips in his home country.
 A native speaker of Turkish, he is also fluent in French, English and Italian and speaks basic Greek.
 Tolga looks forward to sharing his deep knowledge and experience with our guests exploring Turkey’s rich history and beautiful landscapes.

 Francesca is an art historian and professional tour guide who also specialises in museum education and art communication in the Campania region of Italy.
 Francesca has been working with us for several years on our Cruising the Amalfi Coast tours and we are delighted to have her as part of the Peter Sommer Travels team.
 A very welcoming and friendly Neapolitan, her passion and enthusiasm for this ancient city and the entire Campania Region is matched by her in-depth knowledge of its history and treasures.

-Fluent in English and French, she also speaks basic German and Spanish and is an excellent communicator able to provide a constant flow of information about the ancient and modern landscape of the region.
+Fluent in English and French, she also speaks basic German and Spanish and is an excellent communicator who is very knowledgeable about the ancient and modern landscape of the region.